AmpersandTarski/documentation/syntax/structureOfModel.md

 # The structure of an Ampersand model

 ## CONTEXT - ENDCONTEXT
 Any Ampersand model has a context.
 The model is specified between the keywords CONTEXT and ENDCONTEXT.
-Any context has a name.
+A context has a name.

 ```
 CONTEXT MyModel IN ENGLISH